Appeal for Zoning Decision

-Any device using colored lights which conforms to the standards as prescribed by the Department of Public Works of the Commonwealth of Massachusetts, whether manually, electrically or mechanically operated, by which traffic may be alternately directed to stop and to proceed.
+Any device using colored lights which conforms to the standards as prescribed by the Commonwealth of Massachusetts Department of Transportation, whether manually, electrically or mechanically operated, by which traffic may be alternately directed to stop and to proceed.

 Any area or space set aside within a roadway, which is not intended for use by vehicular traffic.

-All signs, markings and devices, other than signals, not inconsistent with these rules and orders, and which conform to the standards prescribed by the Department of Public Works of the Commonwealth of Massachusetts and placed or erected by authority of the public body or official having jurisdiction for the purpose of guiding, directing, warning, or regulating traffic.
+All signs, markings and devices, other than signals, not inconsistent with these rules and orders, and which conform to the standards prescribed by the Commonwealth of Massachusetts Department of Transportation and placed or erected by authority of the public body or official having jurisdiction for the purpose of guiding, directing, warning, or regulating traffic.

-All signals, conforming to the standards as prescribed by the Department of Public Works of the Commonwealth of Massachusetts, not inconsistent with these rules and orders, placed or erected by authority of a public body or official having jurisdiction, for the purpose of directing or warning traffic.
+All signals, conforming to the standards as prescribed by the Commonwealth of Massachusetts Department of Transportation, not inconsistent with these rules and orders, placed or erected by authority of a public body or official having jurisdiction, for the purpose of directing or warning traffic.